cnmipss-web/cnmi-pss-main/docs/administration/server.md

 ## Logging In (FTP)

-FTP is only available over SSH (SFTP) and requires the use of keyfiles except for the `webmaster` account which can login with a password.
+FTP is only available over SSH (SFTP) and requires the use of keyfiles.

 ## Software Updates